WHAT TO EXPECT ON THE DAY OF CATARACT SURGERY

 Once you feel well enough, you will be discharged into the care of a friend or family member.
-A pair of protective sunglasses will be provided for your journey home.
+You will be provided with a pair of protective sunglasses for your journey home.

-You will be given a ‘post-operative pack’ which includes eye drops, information sheets, and Dr Smallcombe’s personal mobile phone number in case of an emergency after hours.
+- Dr Smallcombe’s personal mobile phone number in case of an emergency after hours

-The eye that has been operated on will be covered by a protective eye shield.
-To protect your eye from inadvertent rubbing you should wear this shield for the first 2 nights when you go to sleep.
+The eye that has been operated on will be covered by a clear protective eye shield that will protect your eye from inadvertent rubbing.
+The shield should be worn for the first two nights when you go to sleep.